Ilya-Simkin/data-analysis-with-omdb-api/README.md

 we used a list of top 500 movies that we find on imdb.com to test the api. the list is under this directory named moviesNames.csv

+####the Code itself is in the file omdbdatafile.R in this directory

 ###the authors of this work are :
 * Ilya Simkin, id : 305828188
 * Or May-Paz, id : 301804134

 ###part one : installing and Loading packages